-Upon the request of the Louvre museum, Art Graphique & Patrimoine designed a 3D movie about the Palace of Darius, persian king in Susa from the 6th century B.C.
+Upon the request of the Department of Oriental Antiquities from the Louvre museum, AGP designed a 3D film reconstructing the Palace of the persian king Darius the first, in Susa (Iran).

 Command: Louvre Museum - Department of Oriental Antiquities

 Tags : 3D Scanning, 3D film, 3D Reconstruction